Economist @ Customer Behavior Analytics, Amazon

 I am a development economist with interests in public economics and political economy related issues in India.
 I aim to use large-scale government data sets (that have only recently begun to be collected) to better understand government capacity and to combine such data sets with field interventions to address questions of first-order causal interest.

 I am currently a postdoc at the UC Berkeley School of Information under Joshua Blumenstock.
-Here I am using cellular trace data from Afghanistant to study the impact of conflict
+Here I am using cellular trace data from Afghanistan to study the impact of conflict.

 Fields: Development, Public Economics